JeongHyunJin/Pix2PixHD/Readme.md

 <br/>

 * Flags: see *Pix2PixHD_Options.py* for all the training and test flags.
->    Before running the model, you have to check or adjust the options for the input and target datasets.
+>    Before running the model, you have to check or adjust the options for the input and target datasets. <br/>
+>    (available data extensions: tif, tiff, png, jpg, jpeg, npy, fits, fts, and fit.)

      # data option in BaseOption class
      --dataset_name: 'Pix2PixHD' (default)